About the Commission

 This updated analysis explores trends in violent, property, and drug offenses during the COVID-19 pandemic through March 2021.

 Evidence suggests that more testing, early testing, and early mass testing may have been strategies that helped states achieve lower rates of COVID-19 mortality behind bars.

 Arriving in the midst of an opioid crisis, evidence suggests that COVID-19 and associated policies negatively impacted people with substance use disorders.

 Senior Fellow, Council on Criminal Justice

-Support for the National Commission on COVID-19 and Criminal Justice comes from Arnold Ventures, Blue Meridian Partners (Justice and Mobility Fund), Catherine T. MacArthur Foundation, Microsoft, Schusterman Family Philanthropies, and other CCJ general operating contributors.
+Support for the National Commission on COVID-19 and Criminal Justice comes from Arnold Ventures, Blue Meridian Partners (Justice and Mobility Fund), John D. and Catherine T. MacArthur Foundation, Microsoft, Schusterman Family Philanthropies, and CCJ's general operating contributors.